axelrindle/proxyguy/README.md

 eval $( proxyguy )
 ```

-The following environment variables will be automatically configured in every shell session:
+The following environment variables will be automatically configured in every shell session if the **Main module** is enabled:

 - `http_proxy`
 - `https_proxy`